quicwg/base-drafts/draft-ietf-quic-recovery.md

 value is 25ms.

-An acknowledgement SHOULD be sent immediately upon receipt of a second full-sized packet, as TCP does {{?RFC5681}}, but the delay should not exceed the maximum ack delay.
-QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-sized packet.
+An acknowledgement SHOULD be sent immediately upon receipt of a second packet but the delay SHOULD NOT exceed the maximum ack delay.
+QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-packet.

 Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate loss recovery.
 The receiver SHOULD send an immediate ACK when it receives a new